egelja/caelus-cml/BUILD.md

            3. Close all MSys2 windows after the `git-extra` step, but **DO NOT** open any new ones.
            4. Open the `C:\msys64\etc\profile.d` folder, and delete the `git-prompt.sh` and `git-sdk.sh` files.
 These will change your prompt and make it into a Git-for-Windows development environment, and are therefore unneeded.
            5. Add `C:\msys64\cmd` to your PATH.
-    4. Download and install the version of MS-MPI from [here](https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi-release-notes) matching the version of the [MSys2 package](https://packages.msys2.org/package/mingw-w64-x86_64-msmpi?repo=mingw64).
+    4. Download and install the version of MS-MPI from [here](https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi-release-notes) matching the version of the [MSys2 package](https://packages.msys2.org/package/mingw-w64-x86_64-msmpi?repo=mingw64) installed earlier.
     5. Download and install [Python](https://python.org/).
-Make sure to check the box to add it to your PATH.
+Make sure to check the box to add it to your PATH and disable the `MAX_PATH` limit.
     6. Add the `C:\msys64\mingw64\bin` directory to your PATH.
     </details>